 It's free and reliable.
 I’ve been using it for more than 10 years.
 There's also a corresponding app on iPhone and Android.

 This means when the time arrives on my Calendar to work on a Category, I simply open up the corresponding project/notebook, and then work on what's important at that time.

 Here’s a key -- You don’t have to do things in order.
-Once you are working on your Project and looking at a list of tasks or ideas, just do the task that you feel is most important or energizing right now.
+Once you are following your calendar, and working on your Project and looking at a list of tasks or ideas, just do the task on the list that feels important or energizing right now.
 Let your intuition guide you at this point.

 In other words, be left-brained about categorizing and calendaring.
 But when the actual time slot arrives, open your list of ideas/tasks for that category, and then be right-brained about it, doing what feels right.

 I have an idea right now.
 I want to add a new feature to my Client Group.
 I’m excited about it.
 Do I set aside everything I planned today and work on this new feature?
 No...
 I take a moment to write down the idea.
 At the end of the day, I categorize it into my project called “Client Group”.
 I also make sure that I have time on my calendar to work on Client Group tasks.
 When that time comes up on my calendar to work on Client Group, I then work on the new feature I was thinking about.
 By then, the idea will be more refined because my subconscious has been working on it for days.

 When you write down your ideas, your subconscious mind starts to work on it right away, even when you don’t consciously think about it.
 This way, by the time you get around to working on that idea, you’ll have the benefit of a more refined idea.
 Distance creates perspective.

 Consider this: you can also enjoy the anticipation.
 It’s like when you plan a trip somewhere, you experience the pleasure of thinking about it, looking forward to it.
 This can be true of any ideas you write down.
 You can enjoy anything, if you intend to.